Explore

 But I do have it on this list simply because I think it's a great way to start off a list, whether it be about favorite horror films or just about any other subject matter.

-Plus, any film that can take a tried and true horror genre like vampirism and imbue it with the sexual allure of girl-on-girl action, particularly during the cinematically stiff period of the early 70's, deserves some kind of credit.
+Plus, any film that can take a tried-and-true horror genre like vampirism and imbue it with the sexual allure of girl-on-girl action, particularly during the cinematically stiff period of the early 70's, deserves some kind of credit.

-So, strap-on a wooden stake or a massive black donkey-sized dong, and let's get going on a blood soaked journey through many of my preferred choices when it comes to fright filled escapism.
+So, strap-on a wooden stake or a massive black donkey-sized dong, and let's get going on a blood-soaked journey through many of my preferred choices when it comes to fright filled escapism.

 Or, if the mention of Vampyros Lesbos makes you feel the inclination, go watch some internet porn.
 Either way is a good way to "kill off" some time.

 BTW, if you think that putting this movie in the 30th spot is kind of cheating and not true to the nature of a list that's supposed to be about my " 30 favorite vampire movies " then just pretend that VL is not on this list and replace it with Dracula's Daughter.
-It's a 1936 sequal to the original b&w Dracula film starring Bela Legosi.
+It's a 1936 sequel to the original B&W Dracula film starring Bela Lugosi.
 It focuses a countess who, as the title states, is the daughter of Dracula and who is depicted in the story with very strong overtones of lesbianism.
 Which means she probably would not mind at al that Vampy Lez is on this list.

-People who added this item 4499 Average listal rating (3057 ratings) 6.7 IMDB Rating 7.2
+People who added this item 4515 Average listal rating (3073 ratings) 6.7 IMDB Rating 7.2

 I Am Legend (2007)